toyaix/triton-ocl/README.md

 # How to use it?

+There are bugs in ctypes on Python 3.10; it’s recommended to use Python 3.12 to build.

 Build it like a normal Triton, but just pass TRITON_SPIRV_BACKEND=1 to use the SPIRV backend over a GPU backend, if any.

 ```bash